luizavalentini/PracticalUnitTest/README.md

 # Unit Tests
-This repository is dedicated to practicing unit testing using the Jest tool in a TypeScript environment.
+This repository is dedicated to practicing unit testing using the Jest tool.

 ## Question 1 - Test Sum Function for Two Numbers
 ```